Can market volumes reveal traders' rationality and a new risk premium?: Empirical Analysis

 Notably, the volume price of risk remains relatively constant.
 Conducting linear regression with intercept only yields the following results: SPX intercept equals 1.36 with a standard deviation of 0.0084, while NA intercept equals 1.27 with a standard deviation of 0.01.

 Regarding the market price of risk, we find an intercept of 0.844 with a standard deviation of 0.034 for PFE, and an intercept of 0.807 with a standard deviation of 0.035 for NA.

-The volume price of risk indicates that investors trading Pfizer or Verizon stocks face slightly higher risks compared to those trading SPX and NA indices.
-By comparing the volume price of risk, we can conclude that investors participating in the stock market rather than sticking to market indices demand a premium per unit of risk of approximately twice as high.
+The volume price of risk indicates that market makers trading Pfizer or Verizon stocks face slightly higher risks compared to those trading SPX and NA indices.
+By comparing the volume price of risk, we can conclude that marker makers participating in the stock market rather than sticking to market indices demand a premium per unit of risk of approximately twice as high.

 In contrast, the market price of risk for the indices remains substantially the same and comparable to those of the considered stocks.